TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-02-secrets-of-bin-file-in-symfony-console-application.md

 ---
 id: 128
-title: "Secrets of Bin File in Symfony Console Application"
+title: "5 Gotchas of Bin File in Symfony Console Application"
 perex: |
-    This post from [Master PHP CLI Apps with Symfony](/clusters/#master-php-cli-apps-with-symfony) cluster will aim on bin files.
+    This post from [Master PHP CLI Apps with Symfony](/clusters/#master-php-cli-apps-with-symfony) cluster will focus on bin files.
 It's the smallest part of PHP CLI Application, so I usually start with it.
     <br><br>
     Yet, there are still few blind paths you can struggle with.
 I'll drop few extra tricks to make your bin file clean and easy to maintain.
 tweet: "New Post on my Blog: ..."
 ---

 ## What is Bin File?

 The bin file is not a trash bin.
 It's a binary file, the entry point to your application the same way `www/index.php` is.
 You probably already use them:

 - [vendor/bin/ecs](https://github.com/Symplify/Symplify/blob/master/packages/EasyCodingStandard/bin/ecs)
 - [vendor/bin/php-cs-fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer/blob/master/php-cs-fixer)